 2. Scan it and store it

 Why keep all those pieces of paper?
-Suppose a fire destroys your home office: Good luck recreating all those files and receipts from memory.
+Suppose a fire destroys your home.

 3. Corral your supporting documents

-If a new appliance or tech gadget gives you trouble or quits working entirely, you’ll need to check the owner’s manual or the warranty.
-Can you find these easily?
+If a new appliance or gadget gives you trouble or quits working entirely, you may need to check the owner’s manual or the warranty.
+Can you find them easily?

-- Bank and pay bills online, opting to receive e-statements.
+- Bank and pay bills online, opting to receive electronic statements.

-Not that you have to do without backup.
+This is not to say you should go without backups, though.
 Just save the bills or statements you want as PDF files.

 5. Decide what goes where

-Do your child’s health records belong in a folder with yours or will they be filed separately?
-What about your auto insurance policy — in the insurance folder/e-file or the automobile folder/e-file?
-Are your Roth IRA statements filed under “retirement,” or with your will and life insurance papers?
+Do your child’s health records belong in a folder with yours?
+Or will they be filed separately?
+What about your auto insurance policy — in the insurance folder, or the automobile folder?
+Are your 401(k) statements filed under “retirement,” or with your will and life insurance papers?

 Do what makes sense to you personally.
-Just make sure your spouse/partner knows where these things are too.
+Just make sure your spouse or partner knows where these things are too.

 6. Clarify what you own

-If you lose a bunch of stuff due to fire or burglary, will you be able to collect full value on your homeowners or renters insurance policy?
-Probably not, unless you’ve regularly updated your inventory of personal belongings and given a copy to your insurance agent.
+If you lose a bunch of stuff due to fire or burglary, will you be able to collect their full value on your homeowners or renters insurance policy?
+Probably not, unless you’ve regularly updated your inventory of personal belongings and backed it up.

 7. Get tough with taxes